SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/SRM/The_Resources_module/Configuring_pools_of_resources.md

 > [!NOTE]
 >
-> - The duplicate resource will have the same name as the original resource, with the suffix `-copy` added to it.
+> - The duplicate resource will have the same name as the original resource, with the suffix `- copy` added to it.
 > - All general information, properties, and device data will be copied from the original resource to the duplicate resource.
 > - The duplicate resource will be added to all resource pools that contain the original resource.
-> - For function resources, the instance dropdown will be left empty, and the function instance will have the same name as the original function instance, with the suffix `-copy` added to it.
+> - For function resources, the instance dropdown will be left empty, and the function instance will have the same name as the original function instance, with the suffix `- copy` added to it.